Teaching worldview part 2

 How did religion affect politics?
 How are religion and politics different and how are they the same?

-How did the Gospel influence the development of civilization compared to other belief systems? e.g. During the crusades, the Moslems got rid of the wheel (which required the building and maintaining of roads), preferring camels and their fast horses, and set back their development by centuries.
+How did the Gospel influence the development of civilization compared to other belief systems? e.g. during the crusades, the Moslems got rid of the wheel, preferring camels and their fast horses, and set back their development by centuries.
 That is not taking dominion.

-Now having said that, you would probably not delve into the area of belief systems with young children, in fact, I would avoid it with young children and spend the time establishing right beliefs first.
+Now having said that, you would not delve into those areas with young children, in fact I would avoid studying other belief systems with young children and spend the time establishing right beliefs first.
 Remember we need a biblical grid through which to analyse other beliefs.
-While your children are young, it is the time for establishing right doctrine and encouraging faith.
+While your children are young it is the time for establishing right doctrine and encouraging faith.

 When studying art with older children, study the art of whole civilizations, e.g. Egyptian art remained the same for thousands of years.
 Why?

-e.g. Mesopotamian art consisted of large monuments, large repetitive patterns and wall murals, scenes of battle and taking their enemies captive, etc. This communicated power, intimidation and awe, using art as a form of propaganda.
+e.g. Mesopotamian art consisted of large monuments, large repetitive patterns, scenes of battle and taking their enemies captive, etc. Mesopotamian art communicated power, intimidation and awe.

 The art of whole civilizations communicates their worldview – their perspective on what they thought was important, beautiful and authoritative.

-e.g. Some parents and teachers believe that teaching cursive writing is a waste of time since the child will revert to their own style anyway as they get older.
-We need to appreciate the value of skills that produce beauty.
+e.g. Some parents and teachers have the view that teaching cursive writing is a waste of time since the child will revert to their own style anyway as they get older.
+We need to appreciate the value in skills that produce beauty.
 We are working on building Christian culture, not utilitarianism.

-To sum things up three words to remember that will help us as we consider the building of Christian culture are beauty, goodness and truth.
+Three things easy to remember that will help build Christian culture are beauty, goodness and truth.